gjdunga/ModernItemBlocker/README.md

 Wipe detection – The plug‑in listens for the OnNewSave hook to detect wipes and automatically resets the timed block timer.

-Optional Duel detection – If the optional Duel plug‑in is installed, players in active duels are exempt from item blocking.
+Optional duel detection – If a duelling plug‑in (such as Duelist or Duels Manager) is installed, players in active duels are exempt from item blocking.
+ModernItemBlocker automatically detects these plug‑ins and skips block checks when a player is currently duelling.

+Logging and audit trail – The plug‑in records all administrative changes to the block lists and any attempts by players to use or deploy blocked items.
+Each log entry includes the UTC timestamp, the player's or admin's name and Steam ID, the item involved and the approximate coordinates of the attempt.
+Logs are written to oxide/logs/ModernItemBlocker.txt and can be viewed in game using the /modernblocker loglist command.

 Installation